VeloxQ: A Fast and Efficient QUBO Solver: Bound functions used in B B methods

 While this method is efficient when applied to batches of subproblems incrementally, it does not account for the remaining subsets of spins outside $U$.
 This limitation can be addressed by employing alternative bound functions.

-\textbf{SPD formulation.} The improved B\&B method involves transforming each evaluated subproblem into a~form based on a semi-positive definite (SPD) matrix.
-The~relaxed solutions to such subproblems can be used as bound function to B\&B algorithm -- which follows modern algorithm outline published in \cite{Quantagonia2023, Chalkis2023}.
-We are going to refer to a~generalized, matrix-based formulation of Ising model for $J$ defined as a symmetric connection matrix:
+\textbf{PSD problem formulation.} The improved B\&B method involves transforming each evaluated subproblem into a~form based on a positive semidefinite (PSD) matrix.
+The~relaxed solutions to such subproblems can be used as a bound function in the B\&B algorithm, following the modern algorithmic outline published in~\cite{Quantagonia2023, Chalkis2023}.
+We refer to a~generalized, matrix-based formulation of the Ising model for $J$ defined as a symmetric connection matrix:

-This formulation can be extended to matrices that describe numerical problems beyond Ising model, notably - with non-zero diagonal of $J$.
-In order to reformulate the problem with a SPD matrix, we shift all the diagonal elements by
+This formulation can be extended to matrices that describe numerical problems beyond the Ising model, notably with a non-zero diagonal of $J$.
+In order to reformulate the problem with a PSD matrix, we shift all the diagonal elements by